mjmassicotte/Latin-101/hw5.md

   Althaea fratres interfecti sunt. ✅

 A large number of his sisters, the beautiful Deianira.
-Is numeri filiae, Deianira formosa. ❌ EIUS SORORES, DEIANIRA FORMOSAE.
+Is numeri filiae, Deianira formosa.❌ EIUS SORORES, DEIANIRA FORMOSAE.

 She was the daughter of Dexamenus,  the daughter of Oineus.
   Ea erat Dexameni filia, Oinei filia. ✅